davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 Breaking it down:

-`-prop stanford_ner.prop`: the file which contains the configuration for the model be learned, such as features and the learning algorithm (see next section).
+`-prop stanford_ner.prop`: the file which contains the configuration for the model be learned, such as features and the learning algorithm (see next section);

-`-trainFile corpus/fold_1_2_3_4`: file containing training data
+`-trainFile corpus/fold_1_2_3_4`: file containing training data;

-`-testFile corpus/fold_0`: file containing testing data
+`-testFile corpus/fold_0`: file containing testing data;

-`1>tagged_fold_0.csv`: output of the tagged training data, it contains 3 columns: word, true_tag, predicted_tag; this can be useful to perform further evaluations
+`1>tagged_fold_0.csv`: output of the tagged training data, it contains 3 columns: word, true_tag, predicted_tag; this can be useful to perform further evaluations;

-`2>results_fold_0.txt`: output of the evaluation results and also the logging produced during the learning phase, might also be useful to confirm which checks are on, the number of iterations of the learning algorithm, etc.
+`2>results_fold_0.txt`: output of the evaluation results and also the logging produced during the feature extraction/generation and the learning algorithm, might be useful to confirm which properties are on, the number of iterations of the learning algorithm, etc.;

 `-serializeTo model_fold_0.ser.gz`: file to save the learned model.

 The built-in evaluation of StanfordNER shows the results per label and aggregated, that is, you see the overall results for `LOC`, `ORG`, `PER` and `WRK`, and not on each possible token label, i.e.: `B-LOC`, `I-LOC`, etc.

-I wrote a simple script which read all the results for each fold, that is, the true label and the predicted label, a computes precision, recall and f1 by each possible token label.
+I wrote a simple script which read all the results for each fold (e.g., output in the file `results_fold_X.txt`), that is, the true label and the predicted label, and computes precision, recall and F1 for each token label.

 ## __Features: experiments and results__

-One of the great advantages of StanfordNER is the powerful template of features, which I believe is the contribution of different persons.
-The downside is that the documentation is not so great and you need to go through the source code to understand exactly what each feature represents.
+One of the great advantages of StanfordNER is the powerful features template, which I believe, is the contribution of different persons, students and researchers from the NLP group at Stanford.

+The downside is that the documentation is not so great and sometimes, you really need to go through the source code to understand exactly what each feature represents.

 #### __Experiment 1__